Prompt Engineering Services | LLM Systems

 Why teams choose RaftLabs

 The engineers who assess your prompt system also build it.
 No bait-and-switch, no offshore handoff after the contract is signed.
-The team you meet in week 1 ships in week 12.
+The team you meet in week one is the team that ships.

 We scope the work, calculate the cost, and lock it in writing before any development starts.
 A scope change is a change request: priced, agreed, or dropped.
 It never absorbs into the project and appears on the final invoice.

 We build the evaluation framework before writing a single prompt.
-Every change is measured against your specific distribution of real user inputs, not cherry-picked examples.
-You can see exactly what improved and what didn't before anything goes to production.
+Each prompt revision is scored against your specific distribution of real user inputs, not cherry-picked examples.
+You see exactly what improved and what regressed before anything reaches production.

 LLM outputs that are reliable, not impressive in demos